dextercorley19/MSDS-631-GenAI/HW3.md

+In this homework you will learn more about CLIP models.

 1. **Prepare the Dataset**
 Download a dataset with image-caption pairs, such as the [Conceptual Captions](https://github.com/google-research-datasets/conceptual-captions) dataset from TensorFlow Datasets or a subset from the COCO dataset.
 Extract the dataset and note the path to the images and captions.